How to Check Olympus Shutter Count

 11. The shutter count will be displayed on the top line.

 Pressing down should bring up page 3.
-Here you should see the serial number that is on the bottom of the camera under the CS.
+Here you should see the serial number.
+It should match bottom of the camera under the CS.

 Left is blank.